nasa/podaacpy/README.rst

 A python utility library for interacting with NASA JPL's `PO.DAAC <https://podaac.jpl.nasa.gov>`__

-If you are using Podaacpy in your research, please consider citing the software |DOI|
+If you are using Podaacpy in your research, please consider citing the software |DOI|.
+This DOI represents all versions, and will always resolve to the latest one.
+If you wish to reference actual versions, then please find the appropriate DOI's over at Zenodo.

 What is PO.DAAC?
 ----------------